-As many of you must be knowing that Uniform Resource Locator-URL is a string of text that identifies all the resources on Internet, telling us the address of the resource, how to communicate with it and retrieve something from it.
+URL known as Uniform Resource Locator is simply a string of text that identifies all the resources on the Internet, telling us the address of the resource, how to communicate with it, and retrieve something from it.

 A URL can have many forms.
-The most general however follows three-components system-
+The most general however follows a three-components system as proposed below:

 - Protocol: HTTP is the protocol here